-No more throwing out spoiled goods!
-Keep good groceries from going bad by storing them properly.
+No more throwing out spoiled food!
+Here’s how to keep good groceries from going bad so you can enjoy them longer and fresher.

 Keep Good Groceries from Going Bad

-Unless you plan to use the groceries you just bought right away, properly storing them away will keep them from going bad.
+Unless you plan to use up the groceries you just bought, properly storing them away will keep your groceries from going bad and staying fresh longer.
 Here’s how.

 - Whole-grain bread – Always refrigerate.
 If you’re not going to use it within a few days, freeze the loaf still in its bag.

 - Fresh herbs (parsley, basil, cilantro, dill, tarragon) Don’t wash them.
 Toss any that are yellowing and damaged.
-Slice stems on a slight bias as you would roses; stand them in a jar filled 3/4 cool water.
+Slice stems on a slight bias as you would roses; stand them in a jar filled with 3/4 cool water.
 Put a plastic bag loosely over the herbs and store in the fridge.
-Most will last 10 days (basil will stay fresh 3 to 5).
+Most will last ten days (basil will stay fresh 3 to 5 days).

 - Tomatoes.
 I did not know this, did you?
 Be sure to keep them out of direct sunlight.

-Refrigerate only briefly (try to eat within a few days):
+Refrigerate these vegetables briefly (try to eat within a few days):

-For More Healthy Information – Top 7 Non-perishable Superfoods and 10 Beauty Superfoods
+For more healthy Information on foods, see my Top 7 Non-perishable Superfoods and 10 Beauty Superfoods